Traveling Is For Everyone

 9 a.m. to 8 p.m.
 ET

-Of course, every autism parent knows we much expect the unexpected, but with preparation, we can let our kids have the joy of travel.
+Of course, every autism parent knows we must expect the unexpected; but with preparation, we can let our kids have the joy of travel.

 Do you travel with an Autistic child?
 What resources or tips have you found helpful?